ladderlogix/ladderlogix/README.md

 # Welcome to my Github Profile
 I am a high school student interested in cybersecurity and operational technology (OT).
-I have dedicated myself to learning and understanding various technologies and concepts related to this field by earning certificates and participating in training.
-I have gotten my CCNA to understand the networks connecting multiple technologies.
-I use my CvCISO certification to understand and manage the risks these technologies bring to my lab environment.
-To verify risks, I use my red team knowledge gathered from the CRTO and CRTL to pentest and experiment with various technologies in my homelab.
-Not only do I have IT systems but also an OT network to play with.
-My training from Idaho National Labs allows me to understand OT risks better and perform ICS pentests.
+I have earned various certs to help aide me in my pursuit for more knowledge.

 I am also an active CTF player.
 I started the team 0xf1sh, which is in the top 50 in the United States.
 I have also won various US Cyber Challenge Competitions and am the president of my school's CyberPatriot club, where we rank in the top 100 teams.
 ## Languages && Skills